IntelRealSense/librealsense/wrappers/pointcloud/pointcloud-stitching/doc/pointcloud-stitching-demo.md

 Make sure the INFRARED resolution is the same as the DEPTH resolution you wish to use later.

-Now, run rs-pointcloud-stitching:
+Now, run `rs-pointcloud-stitching`:
 ```
 rs-pointcloud-stitching C:\pc_stitching_ws
 ```
-Since no depth or color streams were specified, rs-pointcloud-stitching opens with only the IR frames show:
+Since no depth or color streams were specified, `rs-pointcloud-stitching` opens with only the IR frames show:

 ![rs-pointcloud-stitching ir only](https://user-images.githubusercontent.com/40540281/127966989-2474f2ab-475b-47be-bc16-547f3d2f43c9.png)

-Use the button marked **"Save Frames"** to save frames of the checkerboard target in different locations, according to the calibration program's needs (10 – 20 images according to MATLAB's® "Stereo Camera Calibrator"® guide)</br>
+Use the button marked **"Save Frames"** to save frames of the checkerboard target in different locations.
+For best results capture 10-20 pairs of images, covering as much of the overlapping area as possible at different distances.
+The target should always be visible in both images.
+Checkout [MATLAB's® "Stereo Camera Calibrator"® guide](https://www.mathworks.com/help/vision/ug/stereo-camera-calibrator-app.html), "capture images" section for complete review.</br>
 The images are saved in 2 separate folders, 1 for each camera, under the given `<working directory>/calibration_input` directory.</br>
 In our case, they are saved here: </br> `C:\pc_stitching_ws\calibration_input`</br>
 In addition, the application also creates 2 files in the calibration_input directory, describing the intrinsics of the cameras.